sathishc/customer360/README.md

-The template has created the following resources to optimize your time.
+### The template creates the following resources to optimize your time.

 1 EC2 Keypair